Battle of Hattin: Surrender of crusaders

-Prisoners after the battle included Guy, his brother Amalric II, Raynald de Chatillon, William V of Montferrat, Gerard de Ridefort, Humphrey IV of Toron, Hugh of Jabala, Plivain of Botron, Hugh of Gibelet, and other barons of the Kingdom of Jerusalem.
+Prisoners after the battle included Guy, his brother Amalric II, Raynald de Chatillon, William V of Montferrat, Gerard de Ridefort, Humphrey IV of Toron, Hugh of Jabala, Plivain of Botron, Hugh III Embriaco, and other barons of the Kingdom of Jerusalem.

 Guy of Lusignan and Raynald of Chatillon were brought to Saladin's tent.
 Saladin offered Guy water, which was a sign in Muslim culture that the prisoner would be spared, but Guy was unaware of that.
 Guy passed the goblet to Raynald, but Saladin struck it from his hands and said, "I did not ask this evil man to drink, and he would not save his life by doing so".
 He then charged Raynald with breaking the truce.

 Some reports, such as that of Baha al-Din, claim that Saladin himself then executed Raynald with a single stroke of his sword.
 Others record that Saladin struck Raynald as a sign to his bodyguards to behead him.
 Guy assumed that he would also be beheaded, but Saladin assured him that "kings do not kill kings."